The number of British MPs who resigned has risen to 44… and Johnson: I will stay in my position

 “I will not resign and the last thing this country frankly needs is an election,” Johnson told a parliamentary committee when asked to confirm that he would not seek to call an election rather than resign if he lost a vote of confidence.

 Al-Arabiya correspondent stated that he may face a vote of no-confidence.
-In turn, Tom Larkin, a journalist for “Sky” TV news channel, mentioned on Twitter, quoting a member of Parliament as saying that British Prime Minister Johnson could face a vote of no confidence tonight.
+In turn, Tom Larkin, a journalist for “Sky” TV news channel, mentioned on Twitter, quoting a member of Parliament as saying that British Prime Minister Johnson might face a vote of no confidence tonight.

 Quoting the Member of Parliament, who was a member of the 1922 Committee for Regulating Those Votings, he added that the rules of the Committee, which give